steffitan23/cubstart-website/src/hw/web/hw2.md

 font-family: 'Roboto', sans-serif;
 ~~~

 Inside the body selector, set the text color to be a color of your choosing.
-Also, center all of the text in the body.
-To do this, check out the text-align property [here](https://developer.mozilla.org/en-US/docs/Web/CSS/text-align)
+To center all of the text in the body, check out the text-align property [here](https://developer.mozilla.org/en-US/docs/Web/CSS/text-align)

 ### Question 1.
 Add a border, border radius, box shadow, or whatever other styling you'd like to your image!
 _We recommend doing a quick google search of the property you want to use to find the syntax!
 MDN Web Docs and W3Schools are both reliable resources._